Shahrah-e-Faisal: Traffic

 Shahrah-e-Faisal is one of Karachi's busiest roads, and is the site of frequent traffic jams.
-The Road Traffic Injury and Prevention Center of Jinnah Postgraduate Medical Centre showed that at least one person dies, and an average of 83 people are wounded, every day on Karachi roads.
+The Road Traffic Injury and Prevention Centre of Jinnah Postgraduate Medical Centre showed that at least one person dies, and an average of 83 people are wounded, every day on Karachi roads.
 Shahrah-e-Faisal is considered to be the deadliest road.